 Those who hate working out often make the mistake of ambling along at a relaxing, too-slow pace.
 On the other hand, those who like to work out – and also overambitious beginners – often make the mistake of working out too hard.
 They want to “feel like they did something,” so they push it.
-A lot of us also quit too soon, bored of trudging on the treadmill and eager to move on to weights or another, more exciting sport of choice.
+A lot of us also quit too soon, bored of the treadmill and eager to move on to a more exciting sport of choice.

 If you have access to metabolic-testing equipment at your health club, a sports medicine clinic or local university, you can obtain an individualized measure of the pace your heart beats when your body burns the most fat.
 Once you know your score, it’s easy to maximize your fat loss.

 Until recently, only elite athletes and researchers could get their hands on the sophisticated equipment required to measure metabolism, but this has changed.

 Richard Diaz, programs director of the USA Sports Medicine Clinic, was among the first to make metabolic testing available to the public.
 Diaz has tested thousands of elite athletes and prescribed heart-rate training programs for improved endurance and speed, but he’s also coached the decidedly unathletic.

 He teamed up with VH1 to select four overweight women to participate in a 12-week makeover.
 This experiment aired on the network’s “Rock Bodies: From Flab to Fab,” a television special that traced the progress of four ordinary women who were given access to the army of trainers, nutritional coaches and fashion consultants usually reserved for well-heeled athletes and movie stars.